-It is typical of Harris that one of the first biographical details he likes to mention is that, at age four, he got scarlet fever and was quarantined for months, a period that enemies of silly music no doubt wished had been stretched ad infinitum.
-At first it seemed Harris might be bound for glory in the water only, placing in 1946 as the Australian junior backstroke champion.
-Three years later, talents began to be recognized outside swimming pools when he won an amateur talent competition on one of the national radio stations.
+Harris was born in Perth in 1930.
+At first it seemed he might be bound for glory in the water only, placing in 1946 as the Australian junior backstroke champion.
+Three years later, his musical talents began to be recognized when he won an amateur talent competition on one of the national radio stations.
 In the early '50s, Harris headed for London to study art.
 In 1956, he had his first exhibit of paintings at the Royal Academy of Art in London, the year before he wrote "Tie Me Kangaroo Down" and began building an audience of homesick Australians and other loony birds at the Down Under Club.
 At the end of the decade, he went back to Australia and began working in children's television.
 This venture was the first of many well-received television series including Hey Presto, It's Rolf in 1966 and the more normally titled Rolf Harris Show the following year.

-This was around the time he introduced his cover version of "Stairway to Heaven," which some critics suggested he re-title "Charway to Heaven" following the flaming accordion incident.
-Harris entered the new millennium with not as much as a nod or a wink, continuing a series of television travel specials, charity work for animals and the handicapped, and performances such as a pair of appearances at the British Glastonbury Festival.
+Harris entered the new millennium continuing a series of television travel specials, charity work for animals and the handicapped, and performances such as a pair of appearances at the British Glastonbury Festival.
 He released the 70/30 recording in 2000 and crowned himself King Rolf in 2001, at least on compact disc.